AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Searching.md

 =====================

 Similarly, the search functionality for types is also exposed through REST API and the client libraries method ``GetTypesAsync``.
 The query syntax and the request parameters are the same.
 The only difference is the resource you're searching on, and the type properties that can be filtered on are different than on streams.
+See [Types](xref:sdsTypes) for more information.

 ``GetTypesAsync`` is an overloaded method that is used to search for and return types.